-If you are registering traditional Red Hat Enterprise Linux 7 or SLES Expanded Support 7 clients you might notice errors with unsigned packages.
+If you are registering traditional Red Hat Enterprise Linux 7 clients you might notice errors with unsigned packages. endif:[]

 For more information, see Administration > Troubleshooting.

 You can only add a repository to the Uyuni with the Web UI if it is a valid software repository.
 Check in advance that needed repository metadata are available.
 Tools such as createrepo and reprepro are useful in this regard. mgr-push can help with pushing a single RPM into a channel without creating a repository.
 For more information, see the man pages for createrepo_c and reprepro.